david-ta-ming/Albrecht/README.md

-## About
+## Algorithm

 The evolution process starts with a square matrix with values arranged at random.
+Mutations are applied to the square retaining incremental improvements.
 Values are continually swapped at random until the matrix represents a semi-magic square.
 Subsequent changes are random row and column exchanges until a magic square is formed.

 ## Completion Times

 The Albrecht algorithm is fundamentally stochastic, therefore individual runtimes will vary.
 Additionally, the application runs parallel processes dependent on the number of processors available to the environment.
-The following benchmarks were performed on a system with a 2.6 GHz Intel i7 with 6 cores.
+The following benchmarks were performed on a system with a 2.6 GHz Intel i7 and 6 cores.

 | Order | Time to Complete |
 | ----- | ---------------- |